enovaui/design-tokens/README.md

 This repository is structured as a monorepo, containing multiple packages:

 * **core-tokens**: Provides the foundational, primitive design tokens used across all Enovaui projects.
 These tokens define the raw values for colors, typography, spacing, and other visual attributes.
 * **webos-tokens**: Contains semantic design tokens specific to the webOS platform.
-These tokens map the primitive tokens to specific use cases within the platform's applications, ensuring a consistent look and feel.
+These tokens map the primitive tokens to specific use cases within the platform's applications.
+* **web-tokens**: Contains semantic design tokens specific to web applications.
+These tokens provide consistent theming across web interfaces.
+* **mobile-tokens**: Contains semantic design tokens specific to mobile applications.
+These tokens are optimized for mobile displays.

 ### How to Use